Death Valley Scotty

 Walter was soon boasting he could break the rail speed record from Los Angeles to Chicago.
 On July 9, 1905, with backing from a Los Angeles mining engineer, he chartered a three-car train, the Coyote Special, at a cost of $5,500.
 Arriving in Chicago in just 44 hours and 54 minutes, his train did indeed break the existing record for the 2,265-mile journey.
 "We got there so fast that nobody had time to sober up, " was the way Walter described the feat.

 The press reacted by inventing dramatic tales of his secret gold mine.
 At one point along the route, it is said that Walter signed a hotel register as "Scott, Death Valley."
-It did not take long to before this entry became his lifelong moniker -- "Death Valley Scotty".
+It did not take long to before this entry became his lifelong moniker -- "Death Valley Scotty."

 In Chicago, grubstaker Albert Johnson, then treasurer of the National Life Insurance Company of Chicago, was among the crowds at Dearborn Street Station to greet Scotty.
 Having previously supplied him with a few small grubstakes, Johnson grew more interested in Death Valley mining investments.

-Like Scotty, Albert Johnson was born in 1872, but he was the son of a wealthy Ohio financier-industrialist.
+Like Scotty, Albert Johnson was born in 1872, the son of a wealthy Ohio financier-industrialist.
 After receiving a mining degree from Cornell University, Johnson made his first fortune from a Missouri zinc mine.
-Johnson met Scotty in 1901 while he was in the East searching for an additional grubstake run.
+Johnson met Scotty in 1901 while he was in the East searching for additional grubstake run.
 Scotty soon spent the $2,500 he was advanced, and Johnson invited him back to Chicago in 1905 to opine on the Death Valley wilderness.
 In February 1906, he traveled with Scotty to California, but gunmen ambushed the party along the way, and Johnson never got to see the mysterious mine.
 (It was later revealed that Scotty had arranged the attack himself.)

 In the winter of 1909, Johnson spent almost a month with Scotty in Death Valley.
 Though he saw no gold mine, he enjoyed the climate and its effects on his poor health.
 But by the time he returned the following spring Johnson concluded Scotty's gold mine was a scam.

 The truth surfaced publicly in 1912 when Scotty bragged that he had sold his mine for $1 million.
-In a lawsuit which followed, he confessed to a grand jury, "My hole in Death Valley is all a myth."
+In a law suit which followed, he confessed to a grand jury, "My hole in Death Valley is all a myth."

 After being discredited, Scotty retired from the limelight to his small cabin in lower Grapevine Canyon.
-But his friendship with Johnson, who frequently traveled West to visit the bogus prospector, continued to grow.
+But his friendship with Johnson, who frequently traveled west to visit the bogus prospector, continued to grow.
 He even paid Scotty $30 subsistence during this period.
 Scotty seldom lived with his wife , but she bore a child, Walter Perry Scott, in 1914.